 - exposing others to blood, urine, feces, chemicals, or other hazardous materials

 - any activity that has the potential to cause injury to the artist, any other participants or performers, audience members, or others.

-- Students interested in presenting performance, installation, or sound art on the UCSB campus outside of classrooms must submit a proposal to the Committee, outlining the details and the timetable for the artwork.
+- Students interested in presenting performance, installation, or sound art on the UCSB campus outside of designated classrooms or not part of an official departmental event must submit a proposal to the Committee, outlining the details and the timetable for the artwork.
+The proposal should have a faculty sponsor.
 The committee will review the proposals, and the student will receive notification of the committee's decision.
 Any installed art deemed a public health or safety hazard and installations that have not received authorization will be removed immediately.

 - If the total project will cost more than $35,000, then it will need to go through the Office of Budget & Planning capital projects process.